George Tenet: CIA career

 Tenet was appointed Deputy Director of Central Intelligence in July 1995.
 After John Deutch's abrupt resignation in December 1996, Tenet served as acting director.
 This was followed by the reluctant withdrawal of Anthony Lake, after it became apparent to Lake that his nomination had been successfully blocked by Republicans in Congress.
 Tenet was then officially appointed Director on July 11, 1997, after a unanimous confirmation vote in the Senate.

 While the Director of Central Intelligence has been replaced by an incoming administration since Jimmy Carter replaced DCI George H. W. Bush, Tenet served through the end of the Clinton administration and well into the term of George W. Bush.
-In 1999 the Director declined to reveal the overall budget for intelligence operations (including the CIA) which was a departure from his release the previous two years.
-This led to criticism from government transparency advocates.
+In 1999, Tenet declined to reveal the overall budget for intelligence operations (including the CIA) which was a departure from his release the previous two years.
+This later led to criticism from government transparency advocates.

-Tenet embarked on a mission to regenerate the CIA, which had fallen on hard times since the end of the Cold War.
+Tenet embarked on a mission to re-energize the CIA, which had experienced a relative loss of status following the end of the Cold War.
 The number of agents recruited each year had fallen to an all-time low, a 25% decline from the Cold War peak.
-Tenet appealed to the original mission of the agency, which had been to "prevent another Pearl Harbor".
-The trick was to see where danger might come from in the post-Cold War world.
-Tenet focused on potential problems such as "the transformation of Russia and China", "rogue states" like North Korea, Iran and Iraq, and terrorism.
+Tenet appealed to the original mission of the agency, which had been to "prevent another Pearl Harbor", i.e. to predict where danger might come from in the post–Cold War world.
+Tenet focused on potential problems such as "the transformation of Russia and China", "rogue states" like North Korea, Iran, and Iraq, and terrorism.

 1999 bombing of the Chinese embassy in Belgrade

-On May 7, 1999, during the Kosovo War, U.S. bombers struck the Chinese embassy in Belgrade, Serbia with five JDAM precision guided bombs, killing three Chinese reporters and injuring 20 others.
-The United States claimed the attack was accidental.
+On May 7, 1999, during the Kosovo War, U.S. bombers accidentally struck the Chinese embassy in Belgrade, Serbia with five JDAM precision guided bombs, killing three Chinese reporters and injuring 20 others.
 In testimony before a congressional committee, Tenet later admitted the strike was the only one in the campaign organized and directed by his agency, though he still claimed it was not deliberate.
 Later analysis has suggested that a 100 yd error in a military targeting database maintained by the Pentagon was not corrected or updated in a timely manner and that other systems intended to prevent such incidents failed to perform as expected.
-As a result of this and other incidents, systematic changes were made to pre-strike Rules of Engagement (ROE) for U.S. pilots, including checklists verifying target information and coordinates.
+As a result of this and other incidents, systematic changes were made to pre-strike Rules of Engagement for U.S. pilots, including checklists verifying target information and coordinates.
 China has never accepted the United States' version of events, although Tenet in a published work noted in a bit of black humor that in the prelude to the bombing of Iraq, China had, through unofficial channels, provided the Agency with the exact GPS coordinates of their Embassy in Baghdad so as to ensure the CIA knew the precise location.

-Israeli–Palestinian cease-fire
+Israeli–Palestinian ceasefire

-In 2001 Tenet brokered a short-lived Israeli-Palestinian cease-fire.
+In 2001, Tenet brokered a short-lived Israeli-Palestinian ceasefire.

+Opposition to release of Pollard

+Tenet strongly opposed releasing convicted spy Jonathan Pollard, going so far as threatening to resign if then President Clinton pardoned him.